Walter John Kilner: The Human Atmosphere

-In 1911 Kilner published one of the first western medical studies of the "Human Atmosphere" or Aura, proposing its existence, nature and possible use in medical diagnosis and prognosis.
+In 1911 Kilner published one of the first western medical studies of the "Human Atmosphere" or aura, proposing its existence, nature and possible use in medical diagnosis and prognosis.
 In its conviction that the human energy field is an indicator of health and mood, Kilner's study resembles the later work of Harold Saxton Burr.
 However, while Burr relied upon voltmeter readings, Kilner, working before the advent of semiconductor technology, attempted to invent devices by which the naked eye might be trained to observe "auric" activity which, he hypothesised, was probably ultraviolet radiation, stating that the phenomena he saw were not affected by electromagnets.

 Glass slides or "Kilner Screens" treated with alcoholic solutions of variously coloured dyes were held to train the eyes to perceive electromagnetic radiation outside the normal spectrum of visible light, namely N-rays.
-Treatment of the screens notably involved dicyanin, a toxic coal tar dye that is banned by the US Government.
+Treatment of the screens notably involved dicyanin, a toxic coal tar dye originally used in infrared sensitization of photographic plates.
+While this dye is rumored to be banned by the US Government, allegedly due to its paranormal properties, these claims are not accurate.
 Kilner reported that long-term viewing through these screens was not recommended and "had a very deleterious effect upon our eyes, making them very painful", but after regular viewing and sufficient training, one could dispense with the apparatus.

 According to his study, Kilner and his associates were able, on many occasions, to perceive auric formations, which he called the Etheric Double, the Inner Aura and the Outer Aura, extending several inches from patients' naked bodies, and his book gave instructions by which the reader might construct and use similar apparati.

 Francis J. Rebman, a friend of Kilner supported his research in America.

 A drawback to Kilner's method was the scarcity and toxicity of the chemicals he recommended.
 Later, the biologist Oscar Bagnall recommended substituting the dye pinacyanol (dissolved in triethanolamine) but this dye is also not easy to obtain.
 Carl Edwin Lindgren has stated that cobalt blue and purple glass may be substituted for the dyes used by Kilner and Bagnall.

 In 1920 a revised edition of his book was published under the title The Human Aura.
 Kilner's work was well-timed for the heyday of Theosophy and his findings were incorporated into Arthur E. Powell's book The Etheric Double.
 Powell rightly made clear that Kilner had expressly differentiated between his own work and the clairvoyance and eastern systems of spiritualism.